Murder of Esther Brown: Murder and trial

-Response and wider influence
+Aftermath

-A 2022 memorial is planned for Brown, in recognition of her community activism.
+A 2022 memorial was planned for Brown, in recognition of her community activism.

-In March 2022, MSP Pauline McNeill called for changes to Clare's Law to account for perpetrators of crimes who change their names, specifically citing Graham's actions prior to the murder.
+In March 2022, MSP Pauline McNeill called for changes to Clare's Law to account for perpetrators of crimes who change their names, specifically citing Graham's actions before the murder.
+The Scottish Conservatives called for greater transparency around parole decisions.

+An inquiry into Brown's rape and murder investigated the circumstances that led up to the event, including the release of the perpetrator from imprisonment in 2018.
+The inquiry described Brown's assault and killing as a spontaneous and opportunistic event that could not be prevented.